Casual Workers FAQs

 Rates of pay under the different job families are available via the University salary scales.

-Where do I send the timesheet once completed?
+Where do I send the timecard once completed?

-Will time sheets submitted in advance of the hours being worked be paid?
+Will timecards submitted in advance of the hours being worked be paid?

-In this case separate timesheets would need to be completed to ensure that the right hours for the right pay are recorded and paid to the worker.
-The casual worker would receive separate assignment numbers in this instance and the timesheets should specify which assignment each claim relates to.
+In this case separate timecards would need to be completed to ensure that the right hours for the right pay are recorded and paid to the worker.
+The casual worker would receive separate assignment numbers in this instance and the timecards should specify which assignment each claim relates to.

 Who should authorise the casual worker's timesheet?

-This varies between Schools/Departments, casual workers should contact the relevant individual within their area should there be any queries.
-Both the manager and the casual worker should sign the timesheet and submit this to Payroll within the payroll deadlines for each month.
-This is to verify that the work has been completed at the agreed hourly or daily rate.
+This varies between schools/departments, casual workers should contact the relevant individual within their area should there be any queries.
+The casual worker should complete a weekly timecard in UniCore and this must be approved by the line manager, within the payroll deadlines for each month.
+This is to verify that the work has been completed at the agreed hourly rate.

 Does your casual worker require vaccinations?